Snow Skin Taro Mooncakes made with Fried Glutinous Rice Flour

 Updated: Apr 15

 Mid-Autumn Festival is coming up in less than a month (this year, it’s October 4, 2017) and I started to think about what to make for the blog and YouTube.

 This year I decided to make Snow Skin Mooncakes with Taro Root filling.
-To see how to make the taro root filling, see here.
+To see how to make the Taro Root Filling for Mooncakes or other yum pastries.
 This post will focus on making snow skin mooncakes with fried glutinous rice flour and shortening.
 This will be different from the one we made last year – Snow Skin Coconut Custard Mooncakes – which was made with glutinous rice flour and then steaming it.
 This version, will require no cooking.

 Where to find Fried Glutinous Rice Flour?